OpenBB-finance/OpenBB/website/content/terminal/faqs/data_sources.md

 ---
 title: Data and Sources
 sidebar_position: 4
-description: The page discusses the data sources and functionalities of OpenBB, an aggregator of data from various sources.
+description: "The page discusses the data sources and functionalities of OpenBB, an" aggregator of data from various sources.
 It guides on troubleshooting, locating data, and requesting features.
 keywords: